rogall-e/DSSG-Data-Engineering-Workshop/docs/0_getstarted/expectations.md

 - Setting up cloud infrastructure
 - Orchestrating complext data pipelines with lots of dependencies
 - Interacting with all the bells and whistles of the tools we will use.
+**
+!!!
+Warning
+    We put this workshop together to help people get started with Data Engineering.
+Designing good material for workshops is quite some work.
+    **This is the first iteration and we are happy to adapt the workshop interactively together with you**.